The Reinforcement Learning Process: How To Use Reinforcement Learning to Increase the Profitability of Your Online Shop

 Reinforcement learning works very similarly and is used, amongst other things, to personalize online shops.
 Unfortunately, in this case the agent isn’t as fluffy — and they definitely don’t bark.
 But like Buster, the agent needs to experience their environment and use this experience to choose an action that will, in turn, influence the environment.

 The environment we’re interested in is online shops and the customers who interact with them.
 Customer behavior in an online shop can be collected by the server.
 Just like Buster smells the ball, watches it fly away and hears it hit the ground, the server can record when a customer loads a new page (including the exact time), what they have searched for, and whether they clicked on a recommended product.
-As customers spend more time browsing the online shop, more of their behavior is recorded and the size of the data log increases.
+As customers spend more time browsing the online shop, more of their behavior is recorded.
+This, in turn, increases the size of the data log.
 However, every time the agent needs to act, it requires a vector that is always the same length as the input, as with other machine learning methods.
 This vector is the internal representation of the environment.

 Using Reinforcement Learning in a Recommendation Engine